 Who should attend

-Everyone who wants to understand the current regulations and Good Clinical Practice (GCP) in clinical studies.
+Everyone who wants to understand the current Good Clinical Practice (GCP) requirements for clinical studies.
 No prior training or working experience in a GCP environment is required.

-- Understand the current legal requirements and GCP responsibilities
+- Understand the regulatory requirements imposed by GCP